-The DCED is a forum for funding and inter-governmental agencies that support the inclusive growth of the private sector in developing countries – the businesses, small and large, that help the poor to work their way out of poverty.
-It promotes original research and frank exchange on what works, based on the practical experience of DCED members and others in private sector development (PSD) and private sector engagement (PSE).
-This has allowed the DCED to develop a substantial body of knowledge and lessons learned – available on its constantly-updated websites, starting at www.Enterprise-Development.org.
+The Donor Committee for Enterprise Development (DCED) is a forum for funding and inter-governmental agencies that aim to establish markets that function vibrantly and fairly, providing economic opportunities of quality to poor people at scale.
+It promotes original research and frank exchange on what works, based on the practical experience of DCED members and others in private sector development (PSD).
+This has allowed the DCED to develop a substantial body of knowledge and lessons learned – available on its website at www.Enterprise-Development.org

 What the DCED has achieved

-The DCED websites have become the leading source of knowledge on PSD and PSE – covering for example business environment reform, women’s economic empowerment and industrial policy, to name just some of the most popular themes.
-The original DCED page on market systems has recently been augmented by the BEAM Exchange, bringing a popular website aimed particularly at practitioners.
-The DCED has also developed an evidence framework that gives easy access to rigorous research on how PSD leads to pro-poor impacts.
-Practitioners also find the latest on job opportunities and events.
-In the last year, DCED websites have had over 300,000 page views from almost 100,000 visitors.
-Thousands have subscribed to its newsletters.
+The DCED has also developed an evidence framework (right) that gives easy access to rigorous research on how PSD leads to pro-poor impacts.
+Practitioners also find the latest on job opportunities and upcoming events.
+In the last year, enterprise-development.org had over 155,000 page views from more than 65,000 users.
+Thousands have subscribed to DCED newsletters.

 How members benefit from the DCED